Fiber Optic HDMI Cables: What They Are and Why You Should Choose Them

 Common mistakes to avoid

-• Wall fixing clips
+• Wall-mounting clips

-• Flexible conduits for wiring in false ceilings
+• Flexible tubing for ceiling wiring

 Comparison with Traditional HDMI Cables